jmcoholich/openteach/README.md

 <!-- The VR APK files are available [here](/VR/APK/). -->

-After you install the APK file.
+After you install the APK file, launch the app on the headset.
 You will be prompted with a pink controller and a menu button.
-If you do not see a laser pointer from the remote click B. Click the Menu button (Note you will need to use the trigger button to select.)
-You will see IP: Not Defined.
-Just click on 'Change IP Address' and enter the IP using the dropdown (The VR and the Robot should be under the same network provider).
+If you do not see a laser pointer from the remote click **B**.
+Click the Menu button then click on 'Change IP Address' and enter the IP using the dropdown (use the trigger button to scroll).
+The VR and the Robot should be under the same network provider.
 Once the IP is entered click 'Change' and then click 'Stream'.
-The remote will become red and your App is ready to stream the controller position data.
+The remote will become red and your app is ready to stream the controller position data.

 #### Note: Remember to enter your same IP on the server host address variable [config](/configs/network.yaml)